-Sexual sadism disorder is when an individual, typically male, experiences persistent sexual excitement stemming from fantasies, urges or behavior related to causing physical or psychological harm to another during sexual activity.
+Sexual sadism disorder involves persistent sexual excitement stemming from fantasies, urges, or behavior related to causing physical or psychological harm to another during sexual activity.
 A pattern of sexual excitement does not qualify as a mental disorder unless accompanied by significant personal distress, impairment, or harm to self or others.

 What Is Sexual Sadism Disorder?